Traffic Q&A: Can those electronic ‘driver feedback’ signs give me a ticket?

 “The units capture info on traffic volume for engineering purposes.
 They provide instant feedback to the public for self-correcting (education) and information on when best to conduct enforcement if needed.”

-In other words, if the data show a high number of speeders at a certain time of day, the Sheriff’s Department might dispatch a deputy to hand out a few citations.
+In other words, if the data show a high number of speeders at a certain time, the Sheriff’s Department might dispatch a deputy to hand out a few citations.

 Speeders won’t, however, get a ticket in the mail like those issued by photo-radar sites.